-Whether you’re a small architectural practice, or a large planning firm, the amount of data you collect, manage and analyze can quickly become overwhelming.
+Whether you’re a small architectural practice or a large planning firm, the amount of data you collect, manage and analyse can quickly become overwhelming.

 How much do you need to spend on software?
 How much does it cost to run your business?
 Are you going to be able to afford the upgrades in a few years?